 Lux is a measure of illuminance, the total amount of light that falls on a surface.

-Lumens is a measure of luminous flux, the total amount of light emitted in all directions.
+Lumens is the total amount of light emitted in all directions.

 The farther from a light source, the lower the lux reading.
 This is due to the dispersion of light as one moves away from the light source.